CIRAIG/IWP_Reborn/README.md

   - US-ei2.2
   - USLCI
   - WFLDB
+- an openLCA version is in the making and will be available later

 #### Developer file
 For entities wishing to implement IW+ in their own software/code/... a dev version is also automatically generated.